CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

       - Add your study coordinators and schedulers.
 Even if they will not be scanning, they will need accounts in order to access the scheduling system.
       - Add your certified scan team members

+    - See :ref:`project-management` for more details about these steps and additional information (scan costs, FAQ, etc.)

    .. raw:: html

       <hr>